* Euro steadies after brief slip on Catalonia uncertainty

 Dealers emphasised there had been no real selling of euros as yet and neither was there any flow to safe havens, with investors reserving judgement.

-Asian shares were in for a better day after upbeat economic data from China, Japan and South Korea augured well for a sustained pickup in global growth.
+Asian shares could be in for a better day after upbeat economic data from China and South Korea augured well for a sustained pickup in global growth.

 China's manufacturing activity grew at the fastest pace since 2012 in September as factories cranked up output to take advantage of strong demand and high prices.